 - Proof of your language proficiency in English

-Answer the questions concerning language requirements under ‘Language requirements for the International Track in Medicine’ on this webpage to find out if you need to provide additional documentation.
+Answer the questions concerning language requirements under ‘Language requirements for bachelor’s in Medicine – English track (BA MED)’ on this webpage to find out if you need to provide additional documentation.
 The outcome of your answers will indicate what documents you can use to prove your proficiency.

-- Documents showing proficiency in the required subjects (Maths, Physics, Chemistry, Biology)
+- Documents proving proficiency in the required subjects (Maths, Physics, Chemistry, Biology)

 If you are found to be deficient for one of the required subjects, you must demonstrate by means of a certificate that you have sufficient knowledge to remedy this deficiency.

 If you qualify for a sufficiency check, then you must, for every subject for which a sufficiency check is required, compile a dossier for assessment of admissibility by the Colloquium Doctum committee.
 This dossier must be uploaded in the MyApplication portal.

-The definitive schedule for timely satisfying the statutory prior education and/or additional subject requirements 2022
+The Deficiency elimination schedule for timely satisfying the statutory previous education and/or additional subject requirements 2023

-You must submit evidence that you satisfy all the statutory prior education and/or additional subject requirements 2022/23 by 16 July 2022, 16:00 CET at the latest.
-If you are unable to demonstrate that you have rectified any deficiencies by 16 July 2022, 16:00 CET at the latest, for example because your exam results will only be issued after 16 July 2022, then you must send an email to decsle-ba-gen[at]maastrichtuniversity[dot]nl Bear in mind that the organising institutes of the additional examinations (CCVX and Boswell/Bèta) have a maximum of 20 working days to make the result known.
+You must submit evidence that you satisfy all the statutory previous education and/or additional subject requirements 2023/24 by 16 July 2023, 16:00 CET at the latest.
+If you are unable to demonstrate that you have rectified any deficiencies by 16 July 2023, 16:00 CET at the latest, for example because your exam results will only be issued after 16 July 2023, then you must send an email to decsel-ba-gen[at]maastrichtuniversity[dot]nl Bear in mind that the organising institutes of the additional examinations (CCVX and Boswell/Bèta) have a maximum of 20 working days to make the result known.
 Therefore make sure you take your exam on time.